 Term life insurance is much more affordable for smokers than whole life insurance is, but even term coverage can be expensive.
 Luckily there are ways for smokers to get a good deal on life insurance, and it starts with comparing multiple providers to find the most affordable option to fit their needs.

 Least Expensive Companies

 A search (in 2019) for the cheapest companies generally shows Cincinnati Life to issue the least expensive policies for smokers, in general.
 Take a look at the list of lowest premium companies for a hypothetical 48 year old male.

 In order of price, this search found the best companies to use for smokers to be:

 - Pacific Life

 Banner Life and Pacific Life also are usually among the least expensive options for a smoker policy besides Cincinnati Life.
 This hypothetical quote is for $100,000 of death benefit.
 At $591 for an annual premium, the cheapest policy is a pretty good deal.
 This is less than $50 per month.
 You can see how prices can rise quickly, with Prudential clocking in at $763 per year.
 Keep in mind that this is just a general guide and that prices can change all the time.
 That being said, these companies consistently perform best.
 This also illustrates why it is so important to compare prices from different companies.

 Life Ant Will Find You The Best Deal

 Life Ant is here to help smokers get the best deal on life insurance that they possibly can.
-The rates that companies charge can vary widely, because every company treats smokers slightly differently with regards to how they are classify them for health rating purposes.
+The rates that companies charge can vary widely because every company treats smokers slightly differently with regards to how they classify them for health rating purposes.